CMU-Robotics-Club/quads_rl/README.md

 # Understanding the repo

+Prereq: Do the above setup.

 The repo has a ton of subdirectories, most of which are boilerplate fluff.
+Navigate to this repo's root will be at `cd ~/Documents/laika_rl/leg_jumping_rl/Leg_Jumping/`.
+You'll never have to go to any other directory.

 Navigate to `source/Leg_Jumping/Leg_Jumping/data`.
 Here, you can find our urdf files and usd files.